-- 6. Celebrate success. - 7.
+Celebrate success.
 Students should stay on the same passage level for 4-6 weeks and then transition students to the next level.

-Independent Timed Reading: Have students work in pairs and use a three minute egg timer or look at the clock to keep time.
+Fluency Activity of the Day Independent Timed Reading: Have students work in pairs and use a three minute egg timer or look at the clock to keep time.
 As the first student begins to read the passage, the partner either turns over the egg timer or begins watching the clock.
 At the end of 2 minutes (if students are watching a clock, or three minutes is using the egg timer, the partner calls "Stop" and the number of words are counted.
 Process is repeated for the other students.
 Students record the number of words read on their reading chart.

-Vocabulary development is a huge part of becoming proficient in reading.
+Vocabulary Vocabulary development is a huge part of becoming proficient in reading.
 This section will build both academic vocabulary and important text vocabulary.

-Content refers to words that are particularly used in science, math, and social studies.
+Content Words Content refers to words that are particularly used in science, math, and social studies.
 These three subjects, along with reading, form the four core subjects.
 Knowing what these content words mean and how to use them is important.
 Brainstorm with students words that are used primarily in math, science, or social studies.

-- 1. Divide students into pairs. - 2.
-Give each pair a Word Card, a Game Board, and white boards. - 3.
-Working together, students read the words and decide whether or not these words are math, science, or social studies words and write them on the game board. - 4.
-Once the words have been categorized, students work together to write sentences with 9 of the words, three from each category.

-Predicting (what do you think will happen next-not a guess but based on evidence in the text.

-Clarifying (understanding the meaning of each of the words-remember that many English words have multiple meanings).

-Questioning (asking right there, interpretive, and applying questions so you can utilize the information).

-Summarizing (listing the key bullet points of what you've read-not retelling detail by detail).

-For Reciprocal Teaching you may use a trade book (you can buy these in any book store or check them out of the library, or you may be interested in subscribing to Reading A-Z and having access to a large variety of books and other texts.

-Silly Questions: Partner students to create silly questions from the interesting words that they have selected.
-Ask students to join two words, in other words make a silly question or sentence utilizing two of the words.
-For example, if the words are adder, hermit, waterfall, bat, cave, and bridge, a silly sentence/questions would be, "Can an adder be a hermit?
-Will a bat fly through a waterfall?
-Is there a cave under the bridge?
+Content Words Directions: 1.
+Divide students into pairs.
+2. Give each pair a Word Card, a Game Board, and white boards.
+3. Working together, students read the words and decide whether or not these words are math, science, or social studies words and write them on the game board.
+4. Once the words have been categorized, students work together to write sentences with 9 of the words, three from each category.
+Reciprocal Teaching During the lesson check in There are four sections of Reciprocal Teaching: Predicting (what do you think will happen next-not a guess but based on evidence in the text. with students repeatedly.
+Check in about what is happening and what they are Clarifying (understanding the meaning of each of the words-remember that many English words have multiple meanings). thinking.
+Take advantage of any Questioning (asking right there, interpretive, and applying questions so you can utilize the information). teachable moments.
+Stop the class and focus on a Summarizing (listing the key bullet points of what you've read-not retelling detail by detail). student's key learning or understanding.
+Ask open- For Reciprocal Teaching you may use a trade book (you can buy these in any book store or check them out of the library, or you may be interested in subscribing to Reading A-Z and having access to a large variety of books and other texts. ended questions to determine what the rest of the group is thinking.
+Activity Clarifying: Silly Questions: Partner students to create silly questions from the interesting words that they have selected.
+Ask students to join two words, in other words make a silly question or

-Stop the class and focus on a student's key learning or understanding.
-Ask openended questions to determine what the rest of the group is thinking.